Davsan88/guidesAndNotes/aws_practitioner.md

 ### AWS Shield

 AWS Shield is a managed DDoS protection service that safeguards web applications running on AWS.
 It comes in two tiers: Standard (free) and Advanced (paid).

+Both plans integrate with AWS Web Application Fireqall (WAF)

 ### AWS GuardDuty

-AWS GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.
+AWS GuardDuty is a *threat detection service* that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.
+It uses ML to analyze CloudTrail Logs, VPC Flow Logs and DNS Logs.

 ### Amazon Macie

-Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor, and protect sensitive data in AWS.
+Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor *S3 data access* activity, and protect sensitive data in AWS.
+Macie works by using ML to analyze CloudTrail Logs.

 ### AWS VPN

-AWS VPN enables secure connections between your on-premises networks and your AWS environments through IPsec VPN connections.
+AWS VPN enables a *secure* and **private tunnel** between your on-premises networks and your AWS environments through IPsec VPN connections.

+**Internet Protocol Security (IPSec)** is a secure network protocol suit that authenticates and encrypts the packets of data to provide secure encrypted communication between two computers over and IP network.
+Used in virtual private networks (VPNs).

 ### AWS WAF (Web Application Firewall)

 AWS WAF is a web application firewall that helps protect your web applications from common web exploits and vulnerabilities by allowing you to control the traffic that reaches your applications.
+WAF can be attached to either **CloudFront** or and **Application Load Balancer (ALB)**.
+Protect applications from attackes covered in the *OWASP Top 10* most dangerous attacks.

 ### Hardware Security Module (HSM)